 Construction traffic management smothering.
 Timing of bulk earthworks is important to avoid large open areas exposed during the December holidays.
 Mulch generated on site from vegetation chipping, strawbales, hardening and compaction soon after clearing and the application of Dustex is some of the most effective methods to be applied.
 Watering down large areas partly effective but the use of large volumes of potable water is discouraged.
 None-potable sources need to be sourced and used.
 Dust and debris control must also be implemented to minimize the impacts on the local roads, residents and neighbouring properties.
 Where necessary, access routes and the site itself should have an effective dust suppression management programme applied, such as the use of non-polluting chemicals that will retain moisture in the exposed site surfaces.
 Movement of all construction vehicles on site is to be strictly limited to existing haul and access routes at all times (to reduce any unnecessary compaction).
 Should deviation from these routes be necessary for any reason, this is to be with approval of the ECO who is to ensure that no significant environmental damage results.
 No indiscriminate movement of vehicles through the freshwater ecosystems may be permitted.
-Planning of temporary roads and access routes approved access roads and should not traverse the freshwater ecosystem.
+Planning of temporary roads and access routes and all void freshwater ecosystem areas and be restricted to existing or pre-approved access roads and should not traverse the freshwater ecosystem.
 All vehicles must remain outside the conservation buffers, unless required as part of a specific construction activity for a short period of time.
 This should also be limited to the drier summer season, where possible.
-Vehicles must be maintained regularly and kept in a good working order, and park on hardstand areas with appropriate drainage and catchment systems, where possible.
-In the event of a vehicle breakdown, maintenance of vehicles must take place with care and the recollection of spillage should be practised near the surface area to prevent ingress of hydrocarbons into topsoil and subsequent habitat loss.
-All spills should have go Contractor/ ECO Scenic Route, where poor management of dust and mud will have a negative impact on the visual amenity of the scenic route.
-Ensure that no views from R312 or R304 are negatively impacted by large or numerous construction
+Vehicles must be maintained regularly and kept in a good working order, and park on hardstand areas with appropriate drainage and acthment systems, where possible.
+Drip trays to be used under stationary vehicles must be located away from sensitive areas, and drip trays must be located may from sensitive areas, and drip trays must be located may from sensitive Contractor/ ECO Scenic Route, where poor management of dust and mud will have a negative impact on the visual amenity of the scenic route.
+Ensure that no views from R312 or R304 are negatively impacted by large or numerous construction signage, fencing or hoarding.